 In-room customer surveys

 Timing is of paramount importance when it comes to in-room customer surveys.
-Thrusting a survey at them before they’ve even experienced a hot shower is not going garner you any results.
+Thrusting a survey at them before they’ve ever experienced a hot shower is not going garner you any results.

-With the amount of online hotel bookings on the rise each year, the likelihood that you have their email address is quite high.
+With the number of online hotel bookings on the rise each year, the likelihood that you have their email address is quite high.

 Ask them directly

 The direct approach of just asking them in person can work extremely well.
 While it won’t be helpful to reel off loads of questions and put them on the spot, it can be useful to casually ask them short specific questions about their stay.

 Just be sure to properly collect the responses, otherwise, it will be wasted.